cs124/pa1-regular-expressions/README.md

 Rice is the name of a group of machines made available for student use by Stanford.
 Myth machines are similar, but specifically maintained by and for the computer science department.
-For our purposes, they are interchangeable and you should feel free to use whichever one you prefer.
+For our purposes, they are interchangeable so you should feel free to use whichever one you prefer.

 0. __[WINDOWS ONLY]__ If you are using Windows, you have two options.
 If you were able to install Ubuntu for Windows according to the instructions above,